How to Run a Successful Nonprofit Membership Program | Donorbox

 • Will the membership program exchange benefits for furthering my cause?

-2.1.
-Members-as-Donors Model
+1. Members-as-Donors Model

 This membership model is the most common among nonprofits.
-They offer their donors a chance to be a part of their mission in exchange for membership fees.
+They simply offer their donors a chance to be a part of their mission in exchange for membership fees.

-2.2.
-Members-as-Consumers Model
+2. Members-as-Consumers Model

-The idea is that members will get special benefits such as working closely with the nonprofit for the beneficiaries, access to impact data, etc. In return, they will bring more people to the organization and strengthen its network.
+The idea is that members will get special benefits such as working closely with the nonprofit or the beneficiaries, access to impact data, etc. In return, they will bring more people to the organization and strengthen its network.

 Eventually, the nonprofit gets to receive more donations because of this strong community of supporters.
 It could be a long-term solution to their funding problems.

-2.3.
-Members-as-Advocates Model
+3. Members-as-Advocates Model

 This membership model is predominantly adopted by nonprofit advocacy groups.
 Again, the focus is not on fundraising but on furthering their cause.
 Also, the benefits they offer to their members are abstract in nature.